Navya-1803/Scam-Shield/README.md

 ## Overview

 CyberAware is a web-based security analysis tool designed to detect potential scams in SMS messages, URLs, and UPI requests.
 The application uses pattern matching and keyword analysis to identify suspicious content and provide users with security assessments.
-Built with Flask and deployed on Replit, it offers a simple yet effective solution for everyday users to validate suspicious digital communications.
+Built with Flask, it offers a simple yet effective solution for everyday users to validate suspicious digital communications.

 ## System Architecture